 A number of years ago I took a trip to Cancun, Mexico.
 I agreed to take a tour of one of the local properties in exchange for a pretty nice tour package.
 Why not?
+I had nothing else on my To Do list that day.
 It was only going to take a couple hours of my time and breakfast was included.
 What’s not to like?
 Breakfast was great and the tour of the property was indeed beautiful.
 Then the entertainment started.
 Every sales technique that has ever been conceived started coming out including (but not limited to)

 - This property will only cost you [x] amount of dollars per day.
 Aren’t you worth that much?

 - How much do you spend on vacation each year?
 This will save you 20% off of what you would normally spend.